 After an emergency, you may need to survive on your own for several days.
-Being prepared means having your own food, water and other supplies to last for at least 72 hours.
+Being prepared means having your own food, water and other supplies to last for several days.
 A disaster supplies kit is a collection of basic items your household may need in the event of an emergency.

 Basic Disaster Supplies Kit

 To assemble your kit store items in airtight plastic bags and put your entire disaster supplies kit in one or two easy-to-carry containers such as plastic bins or a duffel bag.

 A basic emergency supply kit could include the following recommended items: